cca/moodle_cli/readme.md

 ## API Tools

 These are example scripts for accessing different portions of the Moodle REST APIs.
 The Moodle APIs are very comprehensive but sometimes a bit tricky to use.
 These scripts are both examples and not intended for production use, though similar code is running in other CCA apps.
-The easiest way to run them is to obtain a Web Services token at https://moodle.cca.edu/admin/settings.php?section=webservicetokens for a Service with the appropriate API permissions, then save that token in a ".token" file in the root of this project.
-These scripts check for the existence of that file and use it as the "wstoken" parameter in API calls.
+The easiest way to run them is to obtain a Web Services token at https://moodle.cca.edu/admin/settings.php?section=webservicetokens for a Service with the appropriate API permissions, then save that token in a config.py file (see example.config.py for details) in the root of this project.

 **get_mdl_course_id**